Raising of Chicago: Hydraulic raising of the Franklin House

-There is evidence in primary document sources that at least one building in Chicago, the Franklin House on Franklin Street, was raised hydraulically by the engineer John C. Lane, of the Lane and Stratton partnership of San Francisco.
+In 1860 the Franklin House, a four story brick building on Franklin Street, was raised with hydraulic apparatus by the engineer John C. Lane, of the Lane and Stratton partnership of San Francisco.
 Californian engineers had been using hydraulic jacks to raise brick buildings in and around San Francisco as early as 1853.

 Relocated buildings

 Many of central Chicago’s hurriedly-erected wooden frame buildings were now considered inappropriate to the burgeoning and increasingly wealthy city.
 Rather than raise them several feet, proprietors often preferred to relocate these old frame buildings, replacing them with new masonry blocks built to the latest grade.
 Consequently, the practice of putting the old multi-story, intact and furnished wooden buildings—sometimes entire rows of them en bloc—on rollers and moving them to the outskirts of town or to the suburbs was so common as to be considered nothing more than routine traffic.

 Traveller David Macrae wrote, “Never a day passed during my stay in the city that I did not meet one or more houses shifting their quarters.
 One day I met nine.
 Going out Great Madison Street in the horse cars we had to stop twice to let houses get across.”
-The function for which such a building had been constructed would often be maintained during the move.
-A family could begin dining at one address and end their meal at another, and a shop owner could keep their shop open, even as customers had to climb in through a moving front door.
+The function for which such a building had been constructed would often be maintained during the move, with people dining, shopping and working in these buildings as they were rollered down the street.
 Brick buildings also were moved from one location to another, and in 1866, the first of these—a brick building of two and a half stories—made the short move from Madison Street out to Monroe Street.
 Later, many other much larger brick buildings were rolled much greater distances across Chicago.